 Hello, My name is Pretema.
-I am a current UCF student going for a Statistics degree.
-I have always been great with math and graduated in the top 5% of my high school.
-I always have had a love for helping people learn, and would love to give you the resources to accomplish you goals!
+I am currently persuing a Post Graduate Certificate in Machine Learning.
+I have always been great with math and graduated in the top 5% of my high school, I went to the University of Central Florida for a degree in Statistics.
+I always have had a love for helping people learn, and would love to give you the resources to

 Undergraduate Degree: University of Central Florida - Bachelors, Statistics

 ACT Math: 22

 I love Animals.
 I grew up on a farm, so I have a lot of experience with them.
 I also went to Cosmetology School.
 So, I have a hobby of doing makeup and hair.
 I do some freelance work for prom, homecomings, and weddings.